fliphilipp/ameryDoline/README.md

     - [curve_intersect.py](/curve_intersect.py): A helper function that is needed to label the graticule on the maps produced.

 **Additional data:**
-The Worldview-3-based DEMs used to produce the Lagrangian height change shown in panel a. of figure 2 will be archived together with this code at at Zenodo.
+The Worldview-3-based DEMs used to produce the Lagrangian height change shown in panel (a) of figure 2 will be archived together with this code at Zenodo at *[data/](/data/)amery_doline_worldview.h5*.
 The corresponding DOI will be provided on GitHub as soon as it is issued.
 ~~~
 Fields in the hdf5 file amery_doline_worldview.h5:
 x_dem, PS-71 x in m for 8m WorldView DEMs